 Old age, one of the three phases starts at the end of 64yrs.
 According to Susruta-samhitaa the old age is after 70 years.
-In the present era the life span of the person is decreasing due to the changes in life style.
-Rejuvenating drugs (rasaayana) those act on multi-level axes (psycho-somatic) thus attain prime importance in the current scenario.
+In the present era, the lifespan of the person is decreasing due to the changes in lifestyle.
+Rejuvenating drugs (rasaayana) that act on multi-level axes (psycho-somatic) thus attain prime importance in the current scenario.

 The hut for isolating the patient is constructed as three concentric structures.
 This reminds us of Hindu temples.
 The patient is admitted in the centre hut which is similar to the sanctum sanctorum of the temple.
 The building encircling the central hut lodges the physician and the attendants.
 Medicines and instruments are also kept in this building.
 The outermost building is intended for preparing medicines and food.
 All external agencies are permitted only up to the outer building.

 The process of ageing is gradual as the accumulation (samcaya) of waste forms of (mala-roopa) pitta and kapha is a gradual phenomenon.
 The psychic factor plays a vital role in controlling this process.
 The persons having intense grief, anger, stress etc are more quickly prone to ageing process.
 If we minimize the impurities of the mind by purification methods like yoga, meditation, yogic breathing exercises (pranayama) etc., the speed of ageing can be delayed.
 Thus for tackling the phenomenon of ageing two goals should be achieved.

 1. The waste forms of pitta and kapha should be eliminated and the tissues should be nourished for the formation of excellent tissues (prasasta-dhaatu).